-3.3.3.1 Signalling systems
+2.3.10 Signalling Systems

 The rail network is controlled by a variety of signalling systems ranging from traditional mechanical systems, through electro-mechanical installations, to electronic and digital types.
 Mechanical systems are controlled from traditional signal boxes and by their nature, are limited to a small area of control.
 Electrically powered systems can operate points and signals over considerable distances by means of remote control systems.
 The extent of control for powered systems varies considerably and often depends on the age of the installation.
-A number of systems are often recontrolled to larger control centres to increase the area of control.
+A number of systems are often re-controlled to larger control centres to increase the area of control.

-The type of signalling, and the spacing between signals, determines the capacity of a section of route and may impact the speed train can run at.
+The type of signalling, and the spacing between signals, determines the capacity of a section of route and may impact the speed trains can run at.

-The signals themselves on principal routes are either the multiple aspect colour-light type or semaphore signals.
-Trains are detected by means of track circuits or axle counters.
-On some routes, train detection may be limited and train movements controlled by means other than lineside signals.
+The signals themselves on principal routes are either colour-light or semaphore signals.
+Train positions are determined by means of track circuits or axle counters.
+On some routes, train detection may be limited and movements controlled by means other than lineside signals.

 The purpose of signalling systems is to run trains safely and efficiently.
-The signalling systems takes in information about the position of trains and the status of the railway, processes that information, and sets points and signals accordingly.
+The signalling systems gathers information about the position and destination of trains and the status of the railway, processes that information, and sets points and signals accordingly.
 Safe control of train movements is governed by various principles depending on the technology in use.
-The principal types of block system are:
+The principal types of system are: